byett/dsd/Nexys-A7/Lab-4/README.md

 ### 5. Use keypad and buttons

-* Enter a multi-digit hex number using the keypad one character at a time to appear on the 7-segment displays
+* Enter a multi-digit hex (yes, it is specifically hexadecimal!) number using the keypad one character at a time to appear on the 7-segment displays

 * Enter the first operand, press the “+” key (BTNU)